No Stomach For Cancer – Scientific Advisory Council

 Dunedin, New Zealand

-Associate Professor Parry Guilford is a principal Investigator in the Cancer Genetics Laboratory, University of Otago, Dunedin, New Zealand, and the Chief Scientific Officer and co-founder of Pacific Edge Biotechnology Ltd. He completed his MSc at Otago in 1983, and his PhD at Cambridge University in 1989.
-During postdoctoral studies at the Paasteur Institute in Paris, he led a team that localised the first genes for non-syndromic recessive deafness.
-His current research interests include the genetics of inherited cancers, in particular stomach cancer, and the application of genetics to the diagnosis and management of cancer.
-He has worked for the last 10 years with the Maori tribe Ngai te Rangi researching the causes and treatment of inherited stomach cancer.
+Professor Parry Guilford is a Principal Investigator in the Cancer Genetics Laboratory, University of Otago, Dunedin, New Zealand, and the Chief Scientific Officer and co-founder of Pacific Edge Biotechnology Ltd. He completed his MSc at Otago in 1983, and his Ph.D. at Cambridge University in 1989.
+During postdoctoral studies at the Pasteur Institute in Paris, he led a team that localized the first genes for non-syndromic recessive deafness.
+His current research interests include the genetics of inherited cancers, in particular, stomach cancer, and the application of genetics to the diagnosis and management of cancer.
+He has worked for the last ten years with the Maori tribe Ngai te Rangi researching the causes and treatment of inherited stomach cancer.

 Interim Director, OvCaRe BC